QLAC: Qualified Longevity Annuity Contract

 What About RMDs?

 Here’s the rub.
 Say you purchase that deferred income annuity inside a retirement account because that’s where your money is.
 Logical right?
-Well, by locking up that money in a deferred income stream you’ve just made it inaccessible to withdraw from for the purpose of taking RMDs.
+Well, by locking up that money in an annuity contract for the deferred income stream you’ve just made it inaccessible to withdraw from for the purpose of taking RMDs.

 That’s a problem!